You and your child may have the right to sue a petting zoo owner and operator for compensation.

 The food and drink prohibition is critical.
 Accumulating evidence from recent outbreaks at fairs indicates that E. coli O157:H7 can be aerosolized on dried sawdust bedding, causing widespread contamination of environmental surfaces in an animal barn, and possibly also food and clothing of patrons viewing the animals, even in the absence of direct animal contact.

-Attorney Fred Pritzker and his E. coli lawsuit team represent people nationwide and have won millions for their clients.
+Our E. coli lawsuit legal team represents people nationwide and has won hundreds of millions of dollars for our clients.

 Sources: http://www.charlotteobserver.com/2011/10/28/2729486/shelby-2-year-old-battles-ecoli.html and http://epi.publichealth.nc.gov/gcdc/ecoli.html